120 days in Ireland. <3

 A day trip to Dublin from San Francisco turned into spending a few extra days with my boyfriend.
-I was happy enough to get the days off and even more happy to finally visit a Christmas market.
-Ive only seen Europe’s Christmas markets on Pinterest, so I know I was in for a treat.
+I was happy enough to get the days off and even happier to finally visit a Christmas market.
+I’ve only seen Europe’s Christmas markets on Pinterest, so I know I was in for a treat.

 My friends and I landed in Dublin around 930am, we waited for about an hour for some other friends to land.
 We killed time by playing UNO and taking pictures with Santa.

 Our Air BnB was located in a tech area and near the Facebook office.
 The apartment we were staying at had incredible views and walking distance to the Temple Bar area.

 After showering and getting changed we hit the streets in search of Guinness pints and Dublin’s Christmas market.

 We grabbed some pints and food at the Temple Bar.
 This was the first time I ordered food at The Temple Bar.
 We ordered sandwiches, and these sandwiches did not disappoint.
 They were gigantic with fresh turkey, cheese, avocado and huge slices of bacon.
 The sides included a piece of cake.